czernous/persian-hugo/exampleSite/content/post/how-to-write-an-advertorial.md

 title = "Write an advertorial to market your craft business"

 +++
 Engaging with customers instead of bombarding them with promotions has become the preferred way to advertise.
-This is why Advertorials are a great option when it comes to promoting your Art or Design business.
+This is why Advertorials are a great option when it comes to promoting your craft business.
 In this article, I will discuss how advertorials can help your business and how to create one.

 ## **What is an Advertorial?**